mlrun/mlrun/docs/store/artifacts.md

 ## Deleting artifacts

 Artifacts are comprised of two parts: an artifact object that points to the artifact data; and the artifact data (files).
-You can delete artifacts from a specific project and choose what you want to delete.
+You ModelArtifact, DirArtifact, and DatasetArtifact. delete artifacts from a specific project and choose what you want to delete.
 Deleting artifacts is supported for v3IO, Google, Azure, DBFS, Filestore, and S3.

+You cannot delete artifacts of type: ModelArtifact, DirArtifact, and DatasetArtifact.

 The options for {py:meth}`~mlrun.projects.MlrunProject.delete_artifact`:
 - metadata-only: Delete only the artifact object.
 The related artifact data remains.
-- data optional: Delete the artifact object and the data.
+- data-optional: Delete the artifact object and the data.
 If data deletion is unsuccessful, deletes only the object.
-- data force: Delete the artifact object and the data.
+- data-force: Delete the artifact object and the data.
 If data deletion is unsuccessful, does not delete the object either.

 For example:
 ```